-(a) The In-line Hardening Process - The essential feature of the in-line heat treating process is the ability to transform the high temperature austenitic structure that exists immediately following the hot rolling process to the desired room temperature structure without the normal intermediate steps of cooling to room temperature and then reheating (resolutionizing) prior to accelerated cooling.
-Although the commercial application of this idea is recent (since 1990), the original concept goes back to work at Bethlehem Steel in the late 1960's (1).
-A great part of the background to be described below has been drawn from work published by B. L. Bramfitt and his colleagues at the Bethlehem Steel Corp and Pennsylvania Steel Technologies, Inc. (2,3,4).
-The in-line hardening developments undertaken by Pennsylvania Steel Technologies have been based upon technology pioneered by Aciere Rodange Esch Schifflange and its predecessors (5,6).
+The essential feature of the in-line heat treating process is the ability to transform the high temperature austenitic structure that exists immediately following the hot rolling process to the desired room temperature structure without the normal intermediate steps of cooling to room temperature and then reheating (resolutionizing) prior to accelerated cooling.
+Although the commercial application of this idea is recent (since 1990), the concept originated at Bethlehem Steel in the late 1960s [1].
+A great part of the background to be described below has been drawn from work published by B. L. Bramfitt and his colleagues at the Bethlehem Steel Corporation and Pennsylvania Steel Technologies, Inc. [2,3,4].
+The in-line hardening developments undertaken by Pennsylvania Steel Technologies have been based on technology pioneered by Aciere Rodange Esch Schifflange and its predecessors [5,6].

-Figure 1 illustrates conceptually the continuous cooling transformation behavior of rail steel as portrayed by Bramfitt (2) based on the work of Kennon (7).
-Air cooling of conventional (nonhardened) rail steel corresponds to path 1; the iron carbide interlamellar spacing of pearlite produced along this path is about 2000 to 4000 angstroms.
-Cooling along path 2 will produce a much finer pearlite (about 1000 angstroms), but below point d on path 2, bainite and then untempered martensite will be produced instead of pearlite.
+Figure 1 illustrates the continuous cooling transformation of rail steel as portrayed by Bramfitt [2] based on the work of Kennon [7].
+Air-cooling of conventional (non-hardened) rail steel corresponds to path 1; the iron carbide interlamellar spacing of pearlite produced along this path is about 2000 to 4000 angstroms.
+Cooling along path 2 will produce a much finer pearlite (about 1000 angstroms), but below point (d) on path 2, bainite and then untempered martensite will be produced instead of pearlite.
 The bainite and untempered martensite are not preferred transformation products when formed with pearlite.
 Ideally, cooling along path 3 would be preferred because only a very fine pearlite would be produced.
-The dashed line on path 3 is nearly isothermal indicating that pearlite formed will be of uniform interlamellar spacing as opposed to the varying spacing achieved between points a and b on path 1.
-As we shall see as the discussion unfolds, the key issue will be to produce such an isothermal type of transformation in a bainitic region of the transformation diagram.
-The question is whether it is possible to have a transformation diagram where such an isothermal transformation can be made to occur.
+The dashed line on path 3 is nearly isothermal indicating that the pearlite will be of uniform interlamellar spacing as opposed to the varying spacing achieved between points (a) and (b) on path 1.
+The key issue will be to produce such an isothermal type of transformation in a bainitic region of the transformation diagram.
+The question is whether or not it is possible to have a transformation diagram where such an isothermal transformation can be made to occur.